svn2github/wordpress-vip-plugins/ooyala/readme.txt

 = 1.5 =
 * Added PeteMall as contributor
 * Fixed localization for menu strings

+= 1.4.3 =
+* Added Automattic as contributor

+= 1.4.2 =
+* Provided more robustness around the API calls being made.
+* Updated documentation to direct users to the V1 API keys.

 = 1.4.1 =
 * Fixed a deprecated function call